Godmartinz/Node-LTI-1.3-library/README.md

 Optionally, you can:

-A. View the OIDC Tool Launch Flow
+A. Use Example Tool (see the related Example Tool repo for this)
-B. Use Example Tool
+B. View the OIDC Tool Launch Flow (see the related Example Tool repo for this)
 C. Use the Test Suite
 D. View the Glossary